 - Do not wear loose clothing or jewelry that can be caught on the control levers and other machine parts.
-Also avoid wearing working clothes stained with oil as they can ignite. - avoid wearing working clothes stained with oil as they can ignite.
-Be sure to wear a helmet, safety goggles, safety shoes, a mask, gloves and other protective items, as appropriate.
+Also avoid wearing working clothes stained with oil as they can ignite. - Be sure to wear a hard hat, safety goggles, safety shoes, a mask, gloves and other protective items, as appropriate.

-ate.
-Take particular precautions when generating metal

-debris, when striking metal objects with a hammer or when cleaning components with compressed air.
+Take particular precautions when generating metal debris, when striking metal objects with a hammer or when cleaning components with compressed air.